Mohammad is Senior Research Officer at the National

 is widely used for text analysis and information visualization.
 His recent

-work on generating music from emotions in text is garnering widespread
+work on generating music from emotions in text has garnered widespread

 media attention, including articles in Time,